Honduran Morning Coffee

 Ingredients

-• 2 2/3 cups water (I fill the water receptacle on my machine to 4)
+- 2 ¾ cup water (I fill the water receptacle on my machine to 4)

-• Note: if you go through a lot of allspice as I do, you may save money by buying allspice in bulk on Amazon.
+- Note: if you go through a lot of allspice, as I do, you may save money by buying allspice in bulk on the Internet.
+Scroll down to the bottom of this page for a source.

 Directions

-• Step 1 To begin, if you need to grind your beans, do so now.
-Then, put a liner in your coffee pot filter if using and add 4 T. of ground coffee to the liner.
-I use 1 T. of coffee grounds per 1 water measure on my pot.
-This equals 2 2/3 cups water to add.
-Next, add 4 T. allspice to your liner and grounds.
+- Step 1 To begin, if you need to grind your beans, do so now.
+Then, place a liner in your pot’s filter, if using, and spoon 4 T. of ground coffee into the liner.
+Note: I use 1 T. of grounds per 1 water line on my pot.
+Add more or less for a stronger or weaker brew.
+And there’s no correlation, 4 lines on my pot equals 2 ¾ cup water.
+Still, pour 2 ¾ cups water into your pot for 2 cups of coffee.
+Then, add 4 T. allspice to your liner and grounds.
 Since 4 T. of allspice imbues a strong yet smoky flavor to your coffee, feel free to adjust to your palate.
-You may need to experiment to get the right balance, adding more or less.
+You may need to experiment to get the right balance of coffee to allspice, adding more or less.

-• Step 3 Note: the sugar is key to cutting the bitter edge of the French roast coffee.
+- Step 3 Note: the sugar is key to cutting the bitter edge of the coffee.
 I used to temper the bitterness of my coffee with the rich fatness of half-and-half cream, but I packed on the pounds drinking so much fat.
 So, I switched to coconut and oat creamers, sacrificing on the flavor.
-But now I have an alternative, which reminds me of my service in Honduras.
+But now I have an alternative, which reminds me of my service in West Honduras.

 Here, the traditional cup of Joe is given a twist, with the unexpected complement of allspice and sugar to coffee.
-This is the customary way coffee was served when I was a Peace Corp Volunteer two decades ago in the coffee producing sector of western Honduras.
+This is the customary way coffee was served when I was a Peace Corp Volunteer two decades ago in the coffee-producing sector of West Honduras.

 Nutritional Information: serving size: 1 1/3 cups, servings per recipe: 2, calories: 83, total fat: 0.3 g., saturated fat: 0 g., cholesterol: 0 g., sodium: 16 mg., total carbohydrate: 15 g., dietary fiber: 0 g., total sugars: 13 g., protein: 1.1 g., calcium: 86 mg., iron: 0.89 mg., potassium: 281 mg., magnesium: 26 mg., vitamin D: 0 IU, vitamin C: 4.7 mg., vitamin B-1: 0.1 mg., folate: 11 µg.